-When teens are bombarded by news depicting human genocides that wipe out villages, suicide bombings that claim dozens of lives and injure dozens more, and mass protests that divide communities and incite violence, they can be left feeling afraid.
+When teens are bombarded by news depicting human genocides and mass shootings that wipe out villages, suicide bombings that claim dozens of lives and injure dozens more, and mass protests that divide communities and incite violence, they can be left feeling afraid.
 And this fear can leave them feeling vulnerable and unsafe since atrocities, senseless murders, and social unrest tend to be reported in minute detail.

 Unless they are under the watchful eye of loving parents or guardians who can step in and help them deal with what they see and hear on the news, teens could suffer serious mental health problems on account of being unable to deal with the steady flow of dismal news.
 Remember, though, that fear and anxiety are normal human reactions.
 They will typically only be classified as mental disorders if they are severe and last for a long time.

 What teens see and read on the news can also damage their self-esteem.
 At such a young age, they will be more tempted to compare their lives with those of the celebrities and sports stars that they idolize, and this can leave them feeling that their lives are less exciting and less interesting than those of the rich and famous.

 So teens who are already struggling with self-image issues can suffer greater harm if they are constantly confronted by the fact that the rich and famous have access to money and opportunities that most people will never have access to.
 These feelings can lead to depression, anxiety, or other mental health issues.